godotengine/godot-docs/classes/class_staticbody.rst

 | *Getter* | get_constant_angular_velocity()      |
 +----------+--------------------------------------+

-The constant angular velocity for the body.
+The body's constant angular velocity.
 This does not rotate the body, but affects other bodies that touch it, as if it was in a state of rotation.

 .. _class_StaticBody_property_constant_linear_velocity: